Health-oriented drug policy

 The Key to Reducing Risks

 The adoption of a Harm Reduction approach in drug policy is pivotal in minimising risks and prioritising individual health.
 Germany has emerged as a pioneer in implementing Harm Reduction measures, which serve as one of the pillars of the German Government's National Strategy on Drug and Addiction.
-At the international level, the GPDPD working on behalf of the Federal Ministry for Economic Cooperation and Development (BMZ), advocates for this health-oriented approach to drug policy.
+At the international level, the GPDPD, working on behalf of the Federal Ministry for Economic Cooperation and Development (BMZ), advocates for this health-oriented approach to drug policy.

 Understanding Harm Reduction